jewel/clearskies/protocol/rsync.md

 Rsync Extension
 ---------------

-This is an optional protocol feature.
-The official feature string is "rsync".
-Feature negotiation is covered in the core protocol documentation.
+This is an optional protocol extension.
+The official extension string is "rsync".
+Extension negotiation is covered in the core protocol documentation.

 The rsync extension increases wire efficiency by only transferring the parts of files that have changed.